Text-to-image model: Architecture and training

 Text-to-image models have been built using a variety of architectures.
 The text encoding step may be performed with a recurrent neural network such as a long short-term memory (LSTM) network, though transformer models have since become a more popular option.
-For the image generation step, conditional generative adversarial networks have been commonly used, with diffusion models also becoming a popular option in recent years.
-Rather than directly training a model to output a high-resolution image conditioned on a text embedding, a popular technique is to train a model to generate low-resolution images, and use one or more auxiliary deep learning models to upscale it, filling in finer details.
+For the image generation step, conditional generative adversarial networks (GANs) was once widely used in early days.
+Since 2020, diffusion models have become the popular option.
+Rather than directly training a model to output a high-resolution image conditioned on a text embedding, a popular technique is to train a model to generate low-resolution images or latent space, and use one or more auxiliary deep learning models to upscale or decode it, filling in finer details.

 Text-to-image models are trained on large datasets of (text, image) pairs, often scraped from the web.
 With their 2022 Imagen model, Google Brain reported positive results from using a large language model trained separately on a text-only corpus (with its weights subsequently frozen), a departure from the theretofore standard approach.

 Datasets

 Training a text-to-image model requires a dataset of images paired with text captions.
-One dataset commonly used for this purpose is COCO (Common Objects in Context).
-Released by Microsoft in 2014, COCO consists of around 123,000 images depicting a diversity of objects, with five captions per image, generated by human annotators.
+One dataset commonly used for this purpose is the COCO dataset.
+Released by Microsoft in 2014, COCO consists of around 123,000 images depicting a diversity of objects with five captions per image, generated by human annotators.
+Originally, the main focus of COCO was on the recognition of objects and scenes in images.
 Oxford-120 Flowers and CUB-200 Birds are smaller datasets of around 10,000 images each, restricted to flowers and birds, respectively.
-It is considered less difficult to train a high-quality text-to-image model with these datasets, because of their narrow range of subject matter.
+It is considered less difficult to train a high-quality text-to-image model with these datasets because of their narrow range of subject matter.

-Evaluation
+One of the largest open datasets for training text-to-image models is LAION-5B, containing more than 5 billion image-text pairs.
+This dataset was created using web scraping and automatic filtering based on similarity to high-quality artwork and professional photographs.
+Because of this, however, it also contains controversial content, which has led to discussions about the ethics of its use.

+Some modern AI platforms not only generate images from text but also create synthetic datasets to improve model training and fine-tuning.
+These datasets help avoid copyright issues and expand the diversity of training data.